on-three/weeabot/README.md

 * Lookup of Japanese TV schedules fia the テレビ王国 site, including current and next program.
 * Translaton of phrases via Bing Translate
 * Auto translation of TV schedules scraped off テレビ王国.
+* Automatic playing of posted .webm files (atop a video stream, for example).
 * ~~IRC lookups inserted into SQL backend.~~
 * ~~Django web interface for viewing and manipulating lookup history.~~
 * ~~Formation of vocabulary lists via web interface.~~